DPR Ian: Career

 Yu debuted as the leader of K-pop group C-Clown under the stage name Rome, which was derived from his Korean name "Ba-rom".
-The 6-member boy group debuted in 2012 and was the first idol group created by entertainment agency Yedang Entertainment, which would later be renamed Banana Culture Entertainment.
+The 6-member boy group debuted in 2012 and was the first idol group created by entertainment agency Banana Culture Entertainment, formerly known as Yedang Entertainment.
 After C-Clown disbanded in October 2015, Yu along with Live, Cream, and REM established the label Dream Perfect Regime, all of whom attach the label's acronym—DPR—to their names.
 In 2021, he released his debut extended play Moodswings in This Order.
 He released his first studio album Moodswings In To Order in 2022.

 Yu is behind the visual arts for the DPR crew and directs all DPR music videos such as Live's "Jasmine", "Legacy", and "Yellow Cab" along with his own songs, like "So Beautiful", "No Blueberries", and "Ballroom Extravaganza".
 He has also directed and edited music videos for artists outside of DPR including Bobby's "HOLUP", Mino's "Body", and Taeyang's "Wake Me Up".
+In 2020, DPR Ian appeared in the music video for "5 Stars" by CL.
+They also collaborated in "No Blueberries" that year.

 In 2021, DPR Ian and Live released the track "Diamonds + and Pearls" as part of the soundtrack to the Marvel Film Shang-Chi and the Legend of the Ten Rings.
 This marked the duo—along with fellow artists on the album—becoming two of the first Korean artists to participate in a Marvel soundtrack album.
+In 2024, DPR Ian directed and appears in the music video for "Shopper" by IU.

 Artistry

-DPR Ian was diagnosed with bipolar disorder when he was a teenager.
-He later created an alter ego, Mito, to reflect his own mental disorder.
-In an interview with Billboard, he said that “I wanted to portray a character dealing with various mental disorders which may be deemed negative or dark in a realistic sense but at the same time can also be seen as superpowers in a different light.”
+DPR Ian was diagnosed with bipolar disorder when he was a teenager, then later in his twenties with dissociative identity disorder (DID).
+In later years, he decided to give one of the alters he's been living with most of his life the name Mito who has the role of his protector alter.
+In an interview with Billboard, he said that "I wanted to portray a character dealing with various mental disorders which may be deemed negative or dark in a realistic sense but at the same time can also be seen as superpowers in a different light".
+He talks about a personified version of his high manic episodes named 'Mr. Insanity' with his album, Dear Insanity, saying, "I thought it had to be about someone that represents my utmost manic highs, but all in all I've always thought Mr. Insanity to be more of a scary character.
+You're not sure what he's capable of".